Port51/DX11Renderer/README.md

 ### Step 2: Near DoF:

 ![DoF process](DX11Renderer/Doc/DoF-Near-Process.jpg)

+Note that the last step includes both a vertical pass, and combining the real and imaginary values to a single RGB value.
+Doing these at once saves a compute dispatch.

 ### Step 3: Far DoF: (the white-yellow texture is remapped, as most values were negative)